 Do not be tempted to enter the mines as they are hazardous – there are steep drops in the dark whilst parts are now flooded and there have been roof-falls in some places.

-The miners were after the ‘basal grit’ of the Millstone Grit series of rocks – a particularly hard band of rock we know today as the ‘Twrch Sandstone’ but they would have referred to it as the ‘silica rock’ for that is what it was – over 98% pure silica (silicon dioxide or Si02) otherwise known as quartz.
+The miners were after the ‘basal grit’, a particularly hard band of rock we know today as the ‘Twrch Sandstone’, but they would have referred to it as the ‘silica rock’ for that is what it was – over 98% pure silica (silicon dioxide or Si02) otherwise known as quartz.
 Once it had been crushed to powder and re-shaped as bricks it would be fired in a kiln to form refractory bricks or firebricks used to line the furnaces of the iron and steel smelters of industrial South Wales.
 These bricks came to be known as ‘Dinas Bricks’ and, in at least one of the countries to which these bricks were exported – Russia – the word ‘dinas’ came to mean ‘firebrick’.

 The river forms a part of the boundary between the modern day local government areas of Powys and Rhondda Cynon Taf.
 Before 1974 this was the historic boundary between the counties of Brecknockshire to the north and Glamorgan to the south.
 In even earlier times it marked the edge of the kingdoms of Brycheiniog and Glywysing (later Morgannwg).
 Since 1957 it has also served as the boundary of the Brecon Beacons National Park and, since 2005 has been the Fforest Fawr Geopark boundary too.